dxw/playbook/src/staff-handbook/recording-your-time.md

 We track our time at the same level of granularity that we bill it – for almost everyone in the team, that’s half days or whole days.

-## Guidelines for recording your time
+## Time recording guidelines

-If:
+If you:

-- what was scheduled matches reality, simply confirm this time.
+- worked the time that was scheduled, simply confirm this time
-- you worked on a named project (client or internal including "dxw Support"), that differs from the schedule, record your time as that.
+- worked on a named project (client or internal including "dxw Support"), that differs from the schedule, record your time as that
-- you worked on something else, leave the time blank or zero out what you were scheduled to work on.
+- worked on something else, leave the time blank or zero out what you were scheduled to work on
-- you were off sick or on leave, make sure this is recorded on BreatheHR and it should be automatically copied across to Productive.
+- were off sick or on leave, make sure this is recorded on BreatheHR and it should be automatically copied across to Productive
-- you were away due to a regular day off, as part of your working pattern, leave the time blank or zero out what you were scheduled to work on.
+- were away due to a regular day off, as part of your working pattern, leave the time blank or zero out what you were scheduled to work on

 If you’re not doing client work, then unless you’re working on one of a handful of named internal projects or support, you don’t need to record your time